Bobby-Gray/skeptical_tomatoes/README.md

 Out of curiousity, I began writing this script to automate the task of collecting each audience reviewers review count so that I can sort and filter scores based on the number of reviews individual profiles have without using the official API.

+One important thing to note in regards to the % score rotten tomatoes provides is that the score is not necessarily reflective of the score or average score given by the audience or critic but the percentage of critics/audience reviewers that rated it 60% or higher (or >3.5/5).
+For example, an audience score of 70% means that 70% of audience members rated this title 60% or higher.
+This means that if 100% of critics/audience reviewers gave the title a rating of 61%, the title will be scored at 100%.

 **WARNING:** Running this may get your access to Rotten Tomatoes rate limited or blocked.
 I highly recommend running this script from a vpn.

-Example Output:
+Example Output for Ahsoka:

   **Published Scores:** published_scores: {
     'audience_score:': 73,
+    'audience_review_count:': 1762,
     'audience_average_rating:': '3.9',
-    'audience_disliked_count:': 1191,
+    'audience_disliked_count:': 1248,
-    'audience_liked_count:': 3236,
+    'audience_liked_count:': 3325,
-    'audience_total:': 4427,
+    'audience_rating_total:': 4573,
     'critics_score:': 88,
     'critics_average_rating:': '7.40',
     'critics_disliked_count:': 26,
-    'critics_liked_count': 205
+    'critics_liked_count': 210}
-    }

   **Audience Score by Review Count:**
-  * 2214 audience reviewers with one review gave an average rating of 67.84%.
+  * 496 audience reviewers with one review gave an average rating of 70.56%.
-  * 1476 audience reviewers with 2-9 reviews gave an average rating of 35.23%.
+  * 490 audience reviewers with 2-9 reviews gave an average rating of 59.46%.
-  * 737 audience reviewers with 10+ reviews gave an average rating of 30.53%.
+  * 182 audience reviewers with 10+ reviews gave an average rating of 49.84%.